libreddit/libreddit/README.md

 ## 5) Replit/Heroku/Glitch

+> **Warning**
-**Note:** These are free hosting options but they are *not* private and will monitor server usage to prevent abuse.
+> These are free hosting options but they are *not* private and will monitor server usage to prevent abuse.
 If you need a free and easy setup, this method may work best for you.

 <a href="https://repl.it/github/libreddit/libreddit"><img src="https://repl.it/badge/github/libreddit/libreddit" alt="Run on Repl.it" height="32" /></a>
 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/libreddit/libreddit)